LiteraDev/MoreBossbars-DataPack/README.md

-# More Bossbars Datapack for Minecraft
+# More Bossbars Data Pack for Minecraft

-This Datapack adds bossbars (like the ones that the Ender Dragon and the Wither Boss have) to minibosses in-game.
+This Data Pack adds bossbars (like the ones that the Ender Dragon and the Wither Boss have) to minibosses in-game.

 Minibosses included:
   - Elder Guardian